 But that doesn’t mean his task is any less challenging.
 He must write an interesting story.
 A feature is less likely to be read because it is usually relegated to special pages, away from Page 1; and readers are less likely to have patience with it.
 Although facts are important, dryly stating them won’t do.
 A feature writer, therefore, seeks to become a craftsman, using his material in ways that catch the attention of readers.
 There are unlimited ways of doing this.
 The intro is as important to the feature writer as it is to the news reporter – as the fisherman employs bait with his hook, the feature writer must tempt the reader with his intro.

 Consider this intro to ‘A Portrait of Hitler’ written by John Gunther in 1940:

 Unlike a news reporter, a feature writer is allowed the liberty of being ‘subjective’, that is, being judgmental about what he is writing.
 Gunther employs this well; he tempts you to keep reading.
 However, the feature writer, like any good journalist, must remember not to overplay his hand.
 Merely casting his opinions won’t do.
-Gunther follows up with some extremely interesting material on Hitler’s personality, and these aren’t just opinions. “…He takes no exercise, and his only important relaxation – though lately he began to like battleship cruises in the Baltic or North Sea – is music.
+Gunther follows up with some extremely interesting material on Hitler’s personality, and these aren’t just opinions. “…He takes no exercise, and his only important relaxation – though lately, he began to like battleship cruises in the Baltic or the North Sea – is music.
 He is deeply musical.
 Wagner is one the cardinal influences on his life; he is obsessed by Wagner.”
 This shows the writer’s knowledge of Hitler’s personality.
 The best writers are therefore the most well-informed.